naotoo1/MD/README.md

 End-to-end implementation of Malaria detection using advanced highly-interpretable and robust prototype-based ML model Image Generalized Matrix Learning Vector Quantization as well as deep convolutional neural network model built on the transfer learning architecture of InceptionResNetV2 with some custom adjustments.

 ## What is it?
-MD ML is a tool for detecting malaria based on the parasites class and uninfected class.
+MD ML Webapp is a tool for detecting malaria based on the parasites class and uninfected class.
+A case study of malaria image cell classification